-The new driveway will create additional site disturbance and soil compaction.
-It will not require the removal of any trees.
-The driveway will be ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is ~580 feet in length.
-A pull-out is located ~200 feet from the entrance to the property and a hammerhead turn around will be located near the structure.
-On longer driveways, pull-outs and turn-arounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.
+Construction use on the driveway will create additional site disturbance and soil compaction.
+It will require the removal of a few trees.
+The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
+The driveway is ~80 feet in length with a turnaround located near the structure.
+On longer driveways, pull-outs and turnarounds are essential for emergency vehicles to be able to turn around or pass safely on any road or driveway.